wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-compliance/includes/content-search.md

 ## Create a search

-The Content Search tool is available in the Microsoft 365 Microsoft 365 Defender portal.
+The Content Search tool is available in the Microsoft 365 Defender portal.
 Use the following steps to create your first search.

 >[!NOTE]
 > Before you can create a retention tag (or any of the procedures in this unit), you need to be a member of the eDiscovery Manager role group.